 According to research by the Brookings Institution, by 2035, about 70% of jobs in the US will require an understanding of AI or advanced digital skills.
 Illustration photo

-America is lagging behind: Gaps in education policy and infrastructure
+America is slow: Gaps in education policy and infrastructure

-Despite having some of the world's leading AI companies – from Google to Microsoft to NVIDIA – the US education system is falling behind:
+Despite having some of the world's leading AI companies – from Google, Microsoft to NVIDIA – the US education system is lagging behind:

 Only 12 states require high school graduates to take computer science.